Sage-Bionetworks/snowflake/streamlit_template/README.md

 # Feedback:
 Should have an example of how to use input variables in the queries based on input given on the streamlit page.
-For example support I want to do a date range, or exact date query like:
+For example suppose I want to do a date range, or exact date query like:

 ```